Right on Track

-Right on Track is a Disney Channel Original Movie.
+Right on Track is a 2003 American biographical sports drama film released as a Disney Channel Original Movie.
 It was produced by Don Schain, directed by Duwayne Dunham, and written by Sally Nemeth and Bruce Graham.
 The movie debuted on March 21, 2003 on Disney Channel in the United States.

 Plot

 Based on a true story about two sisters who came out on top of a man's sport, the story is based on Courtney and Erica Enders, two sisters who get into junior drag racing and make it all the way to the top.
 The two sisters fight a battle of fellow racers who are against having girls race with them; therefore, it pushes them harder to compete against their competition.
 Erica becomes stressed when her racing life becomes mixed with her social life and academic goals, and decided to quit racing, until she realizes racing is what she truly wants to do.
 Finally towards the end of their teen years the Enders sisters come out on top to win the NHRA Junior Dragster national title.
 They continue to race throughout high school and college, and still do so today.